 Fellow Awards generally fund only salary (see the K99 discussion in the Other Grants/Awards section for an exception).
-Applicants must have a Sponsor who has substantial funding to support the applicant's research.
+Applicants must have a Sponsor who has substantial funding to support the applicant's research (or related research).
 This funding must clearly be focused on blood cancer.
 For Sponsors who have equal to or less than 5 years of independence as of the CDP award start date, this funding may come from institutional startup funds, R00, and/or other grants.
-For Sponsors with more than 5 years of independence as of the CDP award start date, this funding will be from active grant(s) (peer-reviewed, national-level; substantial, multi-year funding) on which the Sponsor is the Program Director, Principal Investigator, Other Principal Investigator, co-Principal Investigator, and/or Project Leader.
-Note that the position of co-investigator does not count.
+The Sponsor must be the primary recipient of these funds (e.g., not a co-investigator).
+For Sponsors with more than 5 years of independence as of the CDP award start date, this funding will be from active grant(s) (peer-reviewed. national-level; substantial, multi-year funding) on which the Sponsor is the Program Director, Contact PI, other PI, co-PI, Multiple PI, Project Leader, and/or other terms that clearly signify full or equal responsibility for the grant's oversight to support the research proposed in the application (or related research).
+The position of co-investigator does not count for eligibility.
 In cases where funding starts after the eligibility due date but by the CDP funding start date, the applicant must send evidence from the funding agency of the award details to researchprograms@lls.org (including funding agency, type, total and annual award amounts, start date, and end date).
 This must be received by LLS by the full application due date.
 If the eligibility form is submitted by the Eligibility Phase deadline, and everything else aligns with LLS's policies, eligibility will likely be provisionally accepted pending receipt and evaluation of this documentation.